Qiskit/qiskit_sphinx_theme/docs_guidelines/apidocs/tutorials.guidelines.rst

 5.1 Provide concrete steps
 --------------------------

-Describe concrete steps, not abstract concepts, ignore options and alternatives
+Describe concrete steps, not abstract concepts, ignore options and alternatives.

 5.2 Use titles or transition sentences to make steps more obvious
 -----------------------------------------------------------------